alakoshko/Unity3D_2/Lesson05/README.md

-# Eller-maze-generator-Unity
+# Lesson5
-MIT License

-Copyright (c) 2017 Grygory Dyadichenko
+Copyright (c) 2018 Lakoshko Anton based on Eller-maze generator

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal